CS410-ABSA/aspect-based-sentiment-analysis/README.md

 ## Running Web Interface Locally
 To run the server locally and test out the algorithm, first run `python setup.py` (this will probably take a while as it has to download several model files to the `./models` directory).

 !!!
 NOTE: Part of what setup.py does is download some nltk data to `/usr/local/lib/nltk_data`.
-Make sure delete this directory if you don't want it.!!!
+Make sure to delete this directory if you don't want it.!!!

 Finally run `python api.py` and go to http://localhost:5000.